BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day3.md

 * Find out what change the teacher has proposed
 * Accept the change by Merging the Pull Request
 * Pull the changes to your repository on Fox and inspect your file(s)

+## Syncing last week's work to GitHub

+Last week you created a few SLURM scripts.
+Consider commitng these to version control!

+* Create a new git repository in the folder with these scripts
+* Commit the SLURM scripts
+* Make a new GitHub repository
+* Add it as a remote to your version control folder on Fox
+* Push the commits from it to your new repository on GitHub